WHAT’S IN MY BAG?

 The Fujinon 23mm f2 is very good, sharp and fairly fast lens that once the crop factor of the sensor is taken into account will give you a useful 35mm equivalent.
-The viewfinder is a marvel giving options to used as an optical or electronic (EVF) both have there uses.
-I mostly will use it in EVF mode, however in low light of fast moving situations the optical can be better.
+The viewfinder is a marvel giving options to use as an optical or electronic (EVF) both have their uses.
+I mostly will use it in EVF mode, however in low light of fast-moving situations, the optical can be better.
 Frankly to have both is great!
-Fuji have included a number of film simulation modes and I think the skin tones from the fuji cameras in general is hard to beat.
+Fuji has included a number of film simulation modes and I think the skin tones from the Fuji cameras, in general, is hard to beat.

-You can read about why I owe this camera so much by clicking the link here.
+You can read about why I owe this camera so much by clicking the link Fujifilm X100.